doreentieku/ui-components/README.md

-## UI components with Next.js and Tailwind CSS from Aceternity UI
+## UI components with Next.js and Tailwind CSS from Aceternity UI and GSAP

 1. **Clone the repository**
 ```bash